 Strangely enough, despite how important the job is (basically, no law office would be able to function without them), there’s very little standardization or regulation around the paralegal field.
 ABA approved paralegal programs provide a little bit of the accountability that the profession is lacking, by setting qualifying standards for paralegal education.
-Any schools with paralegal programs can earn ABA approval, but it’s a rigorous and long process – only around one-fifth of paralegal programs ever complete it.
+Any school with paralegal programs can earn ABA approval, but it’s a rigorous and long process – only around one-fifth of paralegal programs ever complete it.

 Methodology: Ranking the Best ABA Approved Paralegal Programs

-To rank the best ABA approved paralegal programs, Online Paralegal Programs focused on (obviously) paralegal associate’s degree programs that have been approved by the American Bar Association.
+To rank the best ABA-approved paralegal programs, Online Paralegal Programs focused on (obviously) paralegal associate’s degree programs that have been approved by the American Bar Association.
 From there, programs were ranked according to three key criteria, drawn from College Scorecard data:

 - Graduation Rate